 The following are some resources to help you be ready for the next storm.

 Arroyo Seco Mural Pilot Project

 A big thank you to all of the volunteers that came out to assist us with the Arroyo Seco Mural Pilot Project.
-We will pick up where we left off in spring 2020.
-Stay tuned for more volunteer opportunities then!
+We will pick up where we left off in fall 2020.

 Strategic Planning Priorities

 Zone 7 establishes Strategic Planning Priorities in order to focus on its most immediate needs in an efficient and cost-effective manner.
 These Strategic Planning Priorities have been updated for 2019 and can be viewed at the bottom of Zone 7's Misson, Vision & Values page, along with the previous 2017 Strategic Planning Priorities.

 Zone 7 implements capital improvement projects to continue providing a reliable supply of high quality water, flood protection, and groundwater basin management.
 Click on the links below to obtain more information about the major projects in progress: